shivannis/xandr-docs-public/xandr-docs/articles/monetize/what-to-check-if-you-suspect-a-report-discrepancy.md

 ---
-title: Microsoft Monetize - What to Check if You Suspect a Discrepancy
+title: Microsoft Monetize - What to Check if You Suspect a Discrepancy?
 description: The article guides reporting discrepancies, advising a preliminary investigation considering time frames and zone differences. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - What to check if You suspect a discrepancy
+# Microsoft Monetize - What to check if You suspect a discrepancy?

 Report discrepancies have a number of common causes.
 Before you begin a fuller investigation, consider common potential causes like time frames, time zone differences, measurement units, macro configuration errors, and differences in how ad servers count impressions.